-Pomegranate is an ancient and widely cultivated fruiting shrub or small tree originating in Asia, its natural range extending from western Asia to the western Himalayas of Pakistan and India.
+Pomegranate is an ancient and widely cultivated fruiting shrub or small tree originating in Asia, its natural range extending from western Asia to the Western Himalayas of Pakistan and India.

-It may grow to form a tree 10 m (30 ft) tall, though is more commonly a shrub 2 to 4 m (6 to 12 ft) tall with multiple trunks in a v-shape.
+It may grow to form a tree 10 m (30 ft) tall, though is more commonly a shrub from 2 to 4 m (6 to 12 ft) with multiple trunks in a v-shape.
 The leaves are small, oval and semi-evergreen or deciduous, being shed during the dry season to conserve water.

 The flowers are large, commonly orange-red, though also come in white and yellow varieties.
 They come into bloom in the rainy season but may bloom earlier, near the end of the dry season, or on and off throughout the year in regularly watered gardens.